zammad/zammad-documentation/install/univention.rst

 You can now go to Admin-Settings -> Integration -> LDAP and simply activate LDAP.
 The first LDAP synchronization will start shortly thereafter - Zammad will then synchronize user account data with the UCS LDAP directory hourly.

-..
-Note:: You're free to change the group-role mapping at any time.
+.. note:: You're free to change the group-role mapping at any time.
 See `Configuring LDAP integration <https://admin-docs.zammad.org/en/latest/integrations/ldap.html>`_ for more information.

 .. image:: /images/univention/initial-setup-ucs.gif